Have you ever paused at dawn and wondered why the first ray of sunlight feels like a promise—a quiet assurance that the day ahead might be beautiful?

 Practical Benefits of Early Morning Sunlight

-We can start small to make dawn a mood and focus booster.
+We can start small to make dawn a natural mood and focus booster.
 Adding simple steps to our morning routine makes it easier to enjoy natural light before the day gets busy.

 Improved mood, focus, and productivity after exposure